openxthinking/bullet-docs/docs/snippets.md

 1. From Shopify admin, go to `Online Store → Themes` click `Actions` then `Edit Code`.
 1. Search for `global-fonts` under `snippets` and open the file.
 1. Use OpenThinking [@font-face generator](https://openthinking.app/x/font-face-generator/) to generate the needed code
+1. Once you have created the needed code, paste it into the `global-fonts` file.
 1. When you're done click <kbd>Save</kbd>